Steal Application Access Token

 Adversaries can steal application access tokens as a means of acquiring credentials to access remote systems and resources.

-In Kubernetes environments, processes running inside a container communicate with the Kubernetes API server using service account tokens.
-If a container is compromised, an attacker may be able to steal the container’s token and thereby gain access to Kubernetes API commands.[2]
+For example, in Kubernetes environments, processes running inside a container may communicate with the Kubernetes API server using service account tokens.
+If a container is compromised, an adversary may be able to steal the container’s token and thereby gain access to Kubernetes API commands.[2]
+Similarly, instances within continuous-development / continuous-integration (CI/CD) pipelines will often use API tokens to authenticate to other services for testing and deployment.[3]
+If these pipelines are compromised, adversaries may be able to steal these tokens and leverage their privileges.

 Adversaries can leverage OAuth authorization by constructing a malicious application designed to be granted access to resources with the target user's OAuth token.[6][7]
 The adversary will need to complete registration of their application with the authorization server, for example Microsoft Identity Platform using Azure Portal, the Visual Studio IDE, the command-line interface, PowerShell, or REST API calls.[8]
 Then, they can send a Spearphishing Link to the target user to entice them to grant access to the application.
 Once the OAuth access token is granted, the application can gain potentially long-term access to features of the user account through Application Access Token.[9]